 - 450g whole milk ricotta

 - ½ cup Parmigiano Reggiano, grated

 - ½ teaspoon nutmeg, grated

 - a Pasta Bike or Pasta cutting wheel, if you don’t have them you can do it with a sharp knife and a ruler.

-- a large pot for boiling pasta and a pan to cook sauces
+- a large pot for boiling pasta and a pan to cook the sauce

-A Pasta Bike or Pasta cutter wheel is n adjustable rolling cutter with several wheels.
+A Pasta Bike or Pasta cutter wheel (available here) is an adjustable rolling cutter with several wheels.
 It is good for cutting large sheets into smaller shapes where uniformity is the key – cutting out many tiny squares for tortelli.